3mdeb/96boards-docs-wiki/DragonBoard410c-Linux-Install.md

 **Step 3**: Unzip the downloaded install file

 > Note the directory the install image was extracted to, as this will be required in the next step.
-There are multiple tools to unzip and extract these archives. **In most cases MAC OS X will unzip file on its on and leave it in your Downloads folder**.
+There are multiple tools to unzip and extract these archives.

 **Step 4**: Download the [Win32DiskImager tool](http://sourceforge.net/projects/win32diskimager/)